SOCIETY Police and Justice

-Anastasiia Berezovska, 39 years old, sought in the investigation on the explosive attack who targeted businessman Vadim Ermolaev She was found dead near Kyiv in Monaco.
+Anastasiia Berezovska, 39, wanted in connection with the bomb attack targeting businessman Vadim Ermolaev in Monaco, was found dead near Kyiv.
 Her body was discovered on the evening of July 6, just days after she was placed on Interpol's wanted list.

 A body found buried, a death by gunshot